Dev-Rikshith/Dev-Rikshith/README.md

-# Hey 👋, I am Rikshith Tirumanpuri (he/him).
+# Hey 👋, I am Rikshith (he/him).
 I am a Developer, Designer.

 Welcome to my personal GitHub repository!
 This repository serves as a central hub for my personal projects, experiments, and learning endeavors.